HiteshRohira/opendraw/README.md

 This project provides an enhanced drawing experience based on the fantastic [Excalidraw](https://excalidraw.com/) library.
 It allows users to create, save, load, and manage multiple drawing scenes directly in their browser using local IndexedDB storage.

+This exists because I was too cheap to pay for [excalidraw plus](https://plus.excalidraw.com/pricing) ;)

 ## Features

 - **Core Excalidraw Experience:** Leverages the powerful and intuitive drawing capabilities of Excalidraw.